 6It doesn’t matter how upset, angry or frustrated someone is – it does not make it acceptable for them to abuse you.
 If you feel that they are using offensive language or are becoming aggressive, then you’re within your rights to ask them to step back and come to you when they’re calm.
 There’s absolutely no way you will resolve anything when they’re cross, so it’s in both of your best interests to wait until they’ve regained composure.

-Try to stop it happening again
+Try to stop it from happening again

 If the problem was your fault, then you should try your best to stop it from happening again.
 Find out why it happened and take steps to make sure that you won’t find yourself in a similar situation in a few months time.

-No one likes difficult clients or complaints, but it’s important to remember that you can find a way to make sure that you resolve their issue and move on without too much conflict occurring.
+No one likes difficult clients or complaints, but it’s important to remember that you can find a way to make sure that you resolve their issues and move on without too much conflict occurring.